How to Spend 48 hours in Porto

 (photos below courtesy of Aibnb)

-If you are a solo traveler looking to stay with a local who offers great tips and recommendations then this is the apartment for you.
+If you’re a solo traveler looking to stay with a local who offers great tips and recommendations, then this is the apartment for you.
 Nuno, the fantastic superhost of this Airbnb rents a bedroom in his updated vintage-inspired apartment which is centrally located so everything is walkable.
 He’s open to sharing the best that his city has to offer and is fantastic at making you feel at home.
 I highly recommend a stay here, I know I’ll be back.

 Click here to see the latest prices and check availability.